Code-Institute-Submissions/urmv2/README.md

             it clearly conveys the technical capabilities towards their development skills.

 * Returning and Frequent Visitor Goals
-    1. As a Returning or Frequent Visitor, I want to be able to view the progession of the author's work.
+    1. As a Returning or Frequent Visitor, I want to be able to view the progression of the author's work.
         Periodically and dynamically.

         1. As the user returns to the site, the site will be updated with new articles as soon as they are completed.

-    1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to colloborate and gain any extra information that they would like.
+    1. As a Returning or Frequent Visitor, I want to be able to easily contact the author to be able to collaborate and gain any extra information that they would like.
 [Contact Page](assets/images/contactpg.png)

         1. There is a contact page that can be easily accessed from the navigation bar and homepage.
-        2. Within this contact page, there are a number of mediums that could potentially lead to contacting the author.
+        2. Within this contact page, there are several mediums that could potentially lead to contacting the author.

     1. As a Returning or Frequent Visitor, I want to be able to have a number of different options towards contacting the author.

-        1. On the footer, the social media links can be found across all pages.
+        1. On the footer, social media links can be found across all pages.
 Allowing the user to contact the author dynamically, even if they are not on the contact page.
 [Social Links](assets/images/socmed.png)
         2. Email, YouTube, Facebook and LinkedIn information is provided on the contact page.